open-edge-insights/eii-zmq-broker/README.md

 ## Performance Implications

-When using the EIS ZeroMQ Broker it is important to understand the implications on the performance of the networking in the EIS platform.
+When using the ZeroMQ Broker it is important to understand the implications on the performance of the networking in the EII platform.

-By using the broker, an extra network hop is incurred for all messages sent over the EIS Message Bus ZeroMQ protocol plugin.
+By using the broker, an extra network hop is incurred for all messages sent over the EII Message Bus ZeroMQ protocol plugin.
 This will increase the latency for the messages sent from the publishers connecting to the broker to the subscribers connecting to the broker.

 **IMPORTANT NOTE:**

-Having the broker running in an EIS deployment does not make every message from publishers go through the broker.
+Having the broker running in an EII deployment does not make every message from publishers go through the broker.
 Each publisher must be configured to connect to the broker.
 Publishers which are not configured to connect to the broker will still bind to their respective IPC socket or TCP (host, port)